-By removing the lower access plate on the back cover of your Alexandrias, you may gain access to the resistor plate (see Figure 24).
+By removing the back cover of your Alexandrias, you may gain access to the resistor plate (see Figure 23).
 These resistors serve several functions.

 Note: Only Wilson Audio replacement resistors should be used in your Alexandrias.

 Changing the value or brand of resistor will have a deleterious affect on the sonic performance of your loudspeakers and may void your Wilson Audio Warranty.